 Blenheim Palace History

-With a rich history and a unique current occupation as a family home, mausoleum, national monument, and UNESCO World Heritage Site, Blenheim Palace is a very interesting place indeed.
+With a rich history and a unique current occupation as a family home, mausoleum, national monument, and UNESCO World Heritage Site, Blenheim Palace is a very interesting place indeed and definitely deserving of its place on our list of the best places to visit in the Cotswolds.

 Currently home to the 12th Duke of Marlborough and his family, the palace was actually built and gifted to John Churchill, 1st Duke of Marlborough, as a thank you from Queen Anne for his victory at the Battle of Blenheim – now that is what we call a thank you present!
 Since then, Blenheim Palace has been home to generations of the family and even claims the title of birthplace of Sir Winston Churchill in 1874.